coderefinery/presentations/sustainability-phase.md

 ## Important but tricky points

 - Make it possible for organizations to join also on short term
-- Clear distinction between NeIC project and community project
+- .emph[Clear distinction between NeIC project and community project]
 - Dynamic project leader(s) chosen by the community
 - NeIC role needs to decrease over time if we want sustainability
 - Asking for 1 FTE and for in-kind contributions was deliberate